SondagesPro/LS-renderMessage/README.md

 This plugin offer 2 functions for other plugin, after activation : render and flashMessage.
 Plugin are tested on LimeSurvey 2.62.0, and must work partially on lesser version.

+**This plugin is not compatible with LimeSurvey 3 and up version.**

 ### render
 - string $message : the html message t be shown to user, language and template are automatically set by actual situation.